Dutchess County Spousal Support Lawyer

 Reasons to Modify Your Spousal Support Order

 Circumstances may have changed since the courts first ordered you to pay spousal support.
-In which case, you may want to pursue a spousal support modification order to make the payments more fair.
+In that case, you may want to pursue a spousal support modification order to make the payments more fair.

 Common reasons to request modification include: